 If you want a heavyweight cotton fabric: Cotton canvas, corduroy, velveteen, denim, toweling fabric are your choices.

 Sometimes you may choose a cotton fabric for its appearance and special texture.
 Some are ribbed, some have piled construction, some come with dots woven into it, some have a puckered surface.
-Check out this post on the fabrics with texture – you may find your cotton there

-2.Pretreatment of cotton fabric
+2.Pre-treatment of cotton fabric

 Cotton fabric is usually finished with a lot of starch /sizing.
 Before attempting to sew with it you will have to necessarily prewash it – otherwise, after you sew and you wash it, the garment will shrink.
 Pre-Wash as you plan to wash later.